Geinkinu/Wake-On-LAN-/README.md

 # 🚀 Wake-On-LAN via Gmail & IFTTT

 This Python script automates waking up a PC using **Wake-On-LAN (WOL)**, triggered by Gmail and IFTTT.
 The script continuously checks a Gmail inbox for incoming emails labeled with a specific keyword (**`TurnOnPC`**).
 Upon detecting such an email, it sends a magic packet to the specified MAC address, remotely powering on the target machine.
+This elimates the need for your mobile device to share the same IP Address and thus can power on your PC from any part of the world.

 ---